-It’s one of the easiest things to overlook as far as RV safety goes.
+It’s one of the easiest things to overlook regarding RV safety.
 RVs can be substantially overloaded but not outwardly show it like a car or truck when it is obvious the back end is riding low.
-So unless you weigh your RV you may never know it may be dangerously overloaded and a safety concern.
+So unless you weigh your RV, you may never know it may be dangerously overloaded and a safety concern.

 Things That Cause Overloading of the RV